jaym-01/RISCVCPU/statements/john_yeo.md

 Commits: [Commit 3bfaf78](https://github.com/johnyeocx/iac-project-team02/commit/3bfaf78bb3ef8094b20ca195328c7ca9d1c70540), [Commit 9dfb205](https://github.com/johnyeocx/iac-project-team02/commit/9dfb205d90f9933d7196a07eeba75338ff112cac)

 For this section, me and Jay were tasked with integrating the data cache module that Ze Quan & Ying Kai made with the top design file and ensuring that the programs still worked as expected.
 In general, the data cache module was added asynchronously to the memory stage of the pipeline.
-It can be seen as an “addition” to the data memory module, so this means that there weren’t any changed that were needed to be made to the pipelining of the processor.
+It can be seen as an “addition” to the data memory module, so this means that there weren’t any changes that were needed to be made to the pipelining of the processor.

 ### Editting the data cache module